53947/triadblue/TRIADBLUE_REQUIRED_ENDPOINTS.md

 ## ⚠️ MANDATORY FOR ALL TRIADBLUE ECOSYSTEM PROJECTS

 All projects in the TriadBlue ecosystem must implement these two standard API endpoints.
-ConsoleBlue is pre-configured with these URL patterns for all projects:
+BlueLink is pre-configured with these URL patterns for all projects:

 ```
 https://{projectname}.replit.app/api/metadata